 Find or create a slide that has something on it that you would like to highlight.

-Draw a shape around the part that you would like to spotlight (circle, square, freeform, etc.) and remove the border. (keep the fill – the default color is fine – you are going to remove it later)
+Draw a shape around the part that you would like to spotlight (I used an oval) and remove the border (keep the fill – the default color is fine – you are going to remove it later).

 Use the timeline to bring this larger shape behind the spotlight shape you created in Step 2.
-(You can also use send backward)
+(You can also use right-click, send backwards.)

 Insert the picture you previously saved.